SCIFIHISTORY.NET

 "Aliens come to Earth seeking scientists to help them in their war."

 On this day in 1978 (in Peru) the original Star Wars opened for the first time theatrically.
-The feature starred Luke Hamill and Harrison Ford, and here's the plot summary that's been provided by IMDB.com:
+Written and directed by George Lucas, the feature starred Luke Hamill, Harrison Ford, and Carrie Fisher.
+Here's the plot summary that's been provided by IMDB.com:

 "Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire's world-destroying battle-station while also attempting to rescue Princess Leia from the evil Darth Vader."